Create J-dipole antenna

 Load — Lumped elements

-lumpedElement] (default) | lumped element object handle
+lumpedElement] (default) | lumped element object

 Lumped elements added to the antenna feed, specified as a lumped element

-object handle.
+object.
 You can add a load anywhere on the surface of the antenna.
 By

 default, the load is at the origin.
 For more information, see

 Tilt — Tilt angle of antenna

 0 (default) | scalar | vector

-'TiltAxis',[0 1 0;0 1 1]
+TiltAxis=[0 1 0;0 1 1]

-tilts the antenna at 90 degree about two axes, defined by vectors.
+tilts the antenna at 90 degrees about the two axes defined by the

 TiltAxis — Tilt axis of antenna

-Tilt axis of the antenna, specified as:
+Tilt axis of the antenna, specified as one of these values:

-Three-element vectors of Cartesian coordinates in meters.
-In this case, each vector starts at the origin and lies along the specified points on the X-, Y-, and Z-axes.
+Three-element vector of Cartesian coordinates in meters.
+In this case, each coordinate in the vector starts at the origin and lies along the specified points on the x-, y-, and z-axes.